mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 Sampled functions are only suitable for training.
 In test time, it's recommended to use a standard softmax loss (either sparse or one-hot) to get an actual distribution.

-Another alternative loss is tf.nn.nce_loss, which performs noise-contrastive estimation.
+Another alternative loss is `tf.nn.nce_loss`, which performs noise-contrastive estimation.
 NCE guarantees approximation to softmax in the limit.

 **NOTE**: See [below](#difference-between-tfnnsoftmax_cross_entropy_with_logits-and-tfnnsparse_softmax_cross_entropy_with_logits) for the difference between `tf.nn` and `tf.loses`.